 The American Center of Research (ACOR) offers a maximum award of ten and a half months for a scholar who has a Ph.D. or has completed his or her professional training.
 In the place of a ten-and-a-half-month award, the committee may elect to offer other awards may be made for a minimum period of four months.

 Fields of research include, but are not limited to: modern and classical languages, linguistics, literature, history, jurisprudence, philosophy, archaeology, heritage studies, comparative religion, ethics, and the history, criticism, and theory of the arts.
 Social and political scientists are encouraged to apply.

-Applicants should have a Ph.D. degree or equivalent professional training at the time of application.
-They must be U.S. citizens or have lived in the United States for the three years immediately preceding the application deadline.
+Applicants must be U.S. citizens or foreign nationals living in the U.S. three years immediately preceding the application deadline.
+Application requirements include:

 ACOR is an equal opportunity organization.